The Butcher’s Guide: What is a New York Strip?

 The New York Strip is often called “the ultimate griller’s steak,” especially here at Omaha Steaks.
 Our butchers and experts recommend a grilling strips on a super-hot grill, quickly, to give the steak a great sear without overcooking.
 If you cook a NY strip indoors, pan-roast or reverse-sear are the best methods.

-This steak also features marvelous marbling – the small white lines of fat within the meat.
-No matter how you cook it, this marbling melts into the meat to infuse it with the boldest flavors and aromas among any of our cuts.
+A good New York strip should have plenty of marbling – the small white lines of fat within the meat.
+No matter how you cook it, this marbling melts into the meat to infuse it with the boldest flavors among any popular steak.

 Editor’s Note: This post was originally published in August 2016 and has been updated for freshness and comprehensiveness.

 Steaks for Everyone